Hospoghosyan/Retail_Sales_Analysis/README.md

 # Questions to Explore:

-How does customer age and gender influence their purchasing behavior?\n Are there discernible patterns in sales across different time periods?
+How does customer age and gender influence their purchasing behavior?

+Are there discernible patterns in sales across different time periods?

 Which product categories hold the highest appeal among customers?
 What are the relationships between age, spending, and product preferences?
 How do customers adapt their shopping habits during seasonal trends?